BSc (Hons)

 How you’ll learn

-The site visits are a great way to see construction in action and help you begin to build a list of contacts in industry.
-Between your second and third year, you can take a sandwich year, where you’ll work on building sites, gathering relevant experience and making valuable connections.
-A dedicated careers placement officer will help you find these placements and can also help you find work experience opportunities during the holidays.
+Alternatively, you can complete a sandwich year placement between your second and third year, where you’ll work on building sites, gathering relevant experience and making valuable connections.
+A dedicated careers placement officer is on hand to help you find a sandwich year placement and work experience during the holidays.

 Facilities